 A copy shall be furnished to the employee on request.

 If the employee refuses to sign the document, the document can be placed in the employee's personnel file with a notation of the refusal.
-A copy shall be delivered to the employee at work or furnished to the employee via registered US postal mail.
+A copy shall be delivered to the employee at work.

-An employee may request and have removed from his or her personnel file any letter of reprimand which is more than two (2) years old.
+An employee may request, and have removed from their personnel file, any Written Reprimand which is more than two (2) years old.

-An employee may request and have removed from his or her personnel file any single letter imposing discipline more severe than a letter of reprimand which is more than five (5) years old.
+An employee may request, and have removed from their personnel, file any single letter imposing discipline more severe than a Written Reprimand which is more than five (5) years old.

 If there is more than one letter imposing discipline which is more severe than a letter of reprimand on file, none of the letters may be removed until the most recent letter if more than five (5) years old.
 At that time, it and all previous disciplinary letters may be removed from the employee’s personnel file upon request.